Board members voted 3-2 in July to add an extra one-tenth of a mill to the rate to fund services in Mental Health Care Special District

 Having committed themselves publicly to a stance against raising taxes, Commissioners Christian Ziegler and Ron Cutsinger voted against including an extra one-tenth of a mill in the overall rate for the 2022 fiscal year, which will begin on Oct.
 1.

-Their support for the district had not wavered, Ziegler and Cutsinger indicated in July, but raising the millage rate was a step they could not take, they stressed.
+Their support for the district had not wavered, Ziegler and Cutsinger indicated in July, but raising the millage rate was a step they could not take, they stressed at that time.

 On Aug.
 27, with Chair Alan Maio passing the gavel to Vice Chair Ziegler to make the motion, the board members unanimously chose to eliminate the 0.10 mills from the rate for the 2022 fiscal year.
 Even though property owners would be paying just $10 more per $1,000 of their property value, Maio pointed out, the higher millage rate is not needed at this time.